Shaun Murphy: 2022–23 season

 Ahead of the 2022–23 season, Murphy revealed he had undergone gastric sleeve surgery after years of weight fluctuation and associated injuries, fat shaming on social media and a resurgence in over-eating after separating from his wife Elaine (although they later reconciled).
-The move precipitated an upturn in form, starting with reaching the quarter-finals of the UK Championship (for the first time since 2017) where he was defeated 6–1 by Jack Lisowski.
-He had an impressive second half of the season, reaching the final of the 2023 Welsh Open where he narrowly lost 9–7 to Robert Milkins, before winning the Players Championship in impressive fashion with a 10–4 win in the final over Ali Carter.
+He reached the quarter-finals of the UK Championship (for the first time since 2017) where he was defeated 6–1 by Lisowski.
+He advanced to the final of the 2023 Welsh Open where he lost 9–7 to Robert Milkins, before winning the Players Championship with a 10–4 win in the final over Carter.
 He made five centuries during the final including a highest break of 145 to seal his first ranking title since the 2020 Welsh Open.
-Just over a month later, he added the Tour Championship to his trophy collection, defeating Kyren Wilson 10–7 in the final despite being 4–0 down.
+Just over a month later, he was victorious at the Tour Championship, defeating Kyren Wilson 10–7 in the final after being 0–4 behind.

-On the eve of the World Championship he was in confident form, declaring "no one's playing better snooker than me right now", and was drawn against Si Jiahui, a match which created anticipation due to the backdrop of previous comments Murphy had made about Si in 2021.
+On the eve of the World Championship, Murphy declared: "no one's playing better snooker than me right now", and was drawn against Si, a match which created anticipation due to the backdrop of previous comments Murphy had made about Si in 2021.
 Si won on a deciding frame to seal a 10–9 victory.
 Afterwards Murphy was gracious in defeat, saying Si had been "fabulous from start to finish" and "I threw everything at him, I tried my absolute best and I still lost."

 2023–24 season

-Murphy beat Zhang Anda 62 and Lisowski 63 to reach the semi-final of the 2024 Masters.
+In December, during the 2023 Snooker Shoot Out, Murphy became the first player to score a 147 maximum break in the tournament's history.
+It came in a contest against Bulcsú Révész, and fellow player Mark Allen described it as "Honestly one of the best things I've ever seen in snooker.
+Simply ridiculous."
+He beat Zhang Anda 6–2 and Lisowski 6–3 to reach the semi-final of the 2024 Masters.
 In his first Masters semi-final since 2020, Murphy was defeated 26 by O'Sullivan.

-At the 2024 World Championship, Murphy beat Lyu Haotian 105 in the first round, before losing 913 to Maguire in the last 16.
+At the 2024 World Championship, Murphy beat Lyu Haotian 10–5 in the first round, before losing 913 to Maguire in the last 16.

 2024–25 season: second Masters title

-In August 2024, Murphy reached the final of the Shanghai Masters where he was defeated 115 by Judd Trump.
+In August 2024, Murphy reached the final of the Shanghai Masters where he was defeated 11–5 by Judd Trump.
 At the 2025 Masters, Murphy hit a 147 break in his semi-final win over Mark Allen.
-Murphy went on to win the tournament with a 107 victory over Kyren Wilson in the final at Alexandra Palace.
+Murphy went on to win the tournament with a 10–7 victory over Kyren Wilson in the final at Alexandra Palace.
 Murphy exited the 2025 World Championship at the second round stage.
-He was defeated 1013 by Judd Trump.
+He was defeated 10–13 by Judd Trump.